 The project in brief:

-At St Antony's School 800 children with a disability and from socially disadvantaged families are taught free of charge.
+At St Antony's School in Pondicherry (South-East India), 800 children with a disability and from socially disadvantaged families are taught free of charge.
 Their parents mostly have badly paid jobs in the informal sector (e.g. as porters or rickshaw drivers), leaving them with no money to spare.
 The school employs 30 teachers, of whom six are specially trained to teach children with disabilities.

 Although the school receives grants from the state, it must cover infrastructure costs itself.
 CSI is therefore helping St Antony's School to finance various acquisitions in order to improve the quality of learning for its pupils.